palomakop/palomakop.tv-11ty/src/now.md

 ### Currently reading

 *The Mercy of Gods* - James S. A. Corey
+(Just finished this... what to read next??)

 ### Recently watched

-*Mars Express* (2023)
+*Freak Orlando* (1981)

 ### Current status

-- About to finish up a 6-week coding retreat at Recurse Center, where I've been working on my programming skills and meeting lots of cool people
+- Just finished up a 6-week coding retreat at Recurse Center, where I worked on my programming skills and met lots of cool people (need to make a blog post about this!)
-  - View my [Recurse Log](/recurse) or see what I'm cooking up in {% extLink "The Lab" "https://lab.palomakop.tv" %}
-- Doing a weekly work trade at a local yoga studio
-- Played 1 show this month, and getting ready to do another one soon
+- Played two A/V shows in NYC (Need to post about those too!)
+- Planning more website updates!
-- Searching for a new [job](/resume)
+- Searching for a new job and/or more freelance opportunities
+- Helping my parents renovate their house